mlieshoff/brawljars/README.md

 [![](https://img.shields.io/badge/java-packagecloud.io-844fec.svg)](https://packagecloud.io/)

-# brawljars
+# brawljars 2.0.0
 A Java Wrapper For Official Supercell Brawl Stars Api

-## Actual version: 2.0.0

 ## Why we don't use the Swagger scheme?

 A big sorry for that, but the quality of that scheme changes from day to day.
-Another big sorry, but the OpenApi Java generator is producing code quality we don't like much.
+Another big sorry, but the OpenApi Java generator is producing code quality we like much.
 That's simple why :) If you think the same way (it may differ from case to case of course), feel free to continue using our wrapper.

 ## Why we moved to the amazing services of packagecloud?